 Financing Higher Education: From Birth Through College

-by Christian Hansen, FPQP™
+by Christian Hansen, CFP©

-In today’s economy, a college education is an essential stepping stone for starting a career.
+In today’s economy, a college education is an essential steppingstone for starting a career.
 However, as the cost of college continues to rise, financing higher education becomes an increasingly daunting and potentially burdensome task for families.

 Although it can seem overwhelming, navigating education planning effectively is certainly possible with the proper guidance.
 We’ve broken down the most important education planning action items into three phases: the early years of a child’s life, high school, and college.
-It is a supplement to our “Getting Smart About Paying for College” guide, which offers six steps for maximizing the pool of funds available to you in order to get the best price for your college education.
+It is a supplement to our “Getting Smart About Paying for College” guide, which offers six steps for maximizing the pool of funds available to you to get the best price for your college education.

 PHASE 1: Getting Started